shnellpavel/json-stream/README.md

-# Util and library to processing json stream
+# Util and library to process json stream

-This util may be helpful to analyze json stream by filtering nesessary elements and pass them to next pipeline stage.
+This util may be helpful to analyze json stream by filtering necessary elements and pass them to next pipeline stage.

 Features:
 * filtering by path